 There is a severe shortage of affordable housing in Chicago.
-In order to better serve our clients and end homelessness for women, Sarah’s Circle has begun the process of developing a new building that will include 38 units of permanent housing for women with a history of homelessness.
-This building is located at 4654 N. Sheridan Rd, two block south of our facility at 4838 N. Sheridan Rd.
+In order to better serve our clients and end homelessness for women, Sarah’s Circle has begun the process of developing a new building that will include 38 units of permanent housing for women with histories of chronic homelessness.
+This building will be located in Uptown.

 In addition to 38 critically needed apartments, the new building will offer an improved space for our 50-bed Interim Housing facility.
-This new home for the Interim Housing program, currently located at 4750 N. Sheridan Rd, will have designated rooms for clinical and group activities, on-site case management offices, and additional private storage space for the women.
-Once the building is completed, Sarah’s circle will move the 50-bed Interim Housing program from the 4750 N. Sheridan Rd location, down the street to 4654 N. Sheridan Rd.
+This new home for the Interim Housing program will have designated rooms for clinical and group activities, on-site case management offices, and additional private storage space for the women.

-With the help of the architects of Perkins + Will, Sarah's Circle is moving forward with an impressive design which will serve the needs of our programs while honoring the original building's historical value.
+With the help of the architects of Perkins + Will and contractors from Skender, Sarah's Circle is moving forward with an impressive design which will serve the needs of our programs while honoring the original building's historical value.

 Facts at a Glance